armandosneto/gatez-backend/README.md

 ## How to run

 Run the server in dev mode by running `yarn dev` in the root of the project.
 By default the server will listen on port 15001 and all changes will trigger a restart.
+By default, a default database containing the default levels will be copied to the correct database directory.
+If you do not wish to use it, create a fresh database by running `yarn prisma migrate dev`.
+These default levers are only available in Brazilian portuguese for now, but we'll work on adding multi language support for every level.

 There is no production mode for now.